Patricia Schnauer

-Patricia Schnauer (born 30 July 1942) is a former New Zealand politician.
+Patricia Schnauer (born 1942) is a former New Zealand politician and lawyer.
 She was an MP from 1996 to 1999, representing the ACT New Zealand party.
+After resigning as MP shortly before the 1999 election, she rejoined the New Zealand National Party in 2000.

 Early years

 Before entering politics, she was a lawyer specialising in matrimonial property and family law, and after leaving Parliament, she rejoined her family law practice, Schnauer and Co.

 Member of Parliament

 She was first elected to Parliament in the 1996 election, becoming a list MP and serving as her party's spokesperson on justice.
 At the 1999 election, however, she chose to leave politics, and did not stand for re-election.